Grrraou/comfy-api/README.md

 # ComfyUI Test Project

 This project provides a test environment for interacting with a local ComfyUI instance.
 It uses Docker for containerization and provides a set of convenient make commands for managing the test environment.
+The project includes a web UI for easy image generation and visualization.

 ## Prerequisites